ishwar6/my-own-redis-in-python/docs/approach.md

 we still need to handle the "string" and "none" return values for the TYPE command. "stream" should only be returned for keys that are streams.

+Stage-12 : Replication: Info command
+In this extension, you'll extend your Redis server to support leader-follower replication.
+You'll be able to run multiple Redis servers with one acting as the "master" and the others as "replicas".
+Changes made to the master will be automatically replicated to replicas.

+Since we'll need to run multiple instances of your Redis server at once, we can't run all of them on port 6379.

+In this stage, we'll add support for starting the Redis server on a custom port.
+The port number will be passed to your program via the --port flag.

+The INFO command returns information and statistics about a Redis server.
+In this stage, we'll add support for the replication section of the INFO command.

+The replication section
+When you run the INFO command against a Redis server, you'll see something like this:

+$ redis-cli INFO replication
+# Replication
+role:master
+connected_slaves:0
+master_replid:8371b4fb1155b71f4a04d3e1bc3e18c4a990aeeb
+master_repl_offset:0
+second_repl_offset:-1
+repl_backlog_active:0
+repl_backlog_size:1048576
+repl_backlog_first_byte_offset:0
+repl_backlog_histlen:
+The reply to this command is a Bulk string where each line is a key value pair, separated by ":".

+Here are what some of the important fields mean:

+role: The role of the server (master or slave)
+connected_slaves: The number of connected replicas
+master_replid: The replication ID of the master (we'll get to this in later stages)
+master_repl_offset: The replication offset of the master (we'll get to this in later stages) In this stage, you'll only need to support the role key.
+We'll add support for other keys in later stages.

+In the response for the INFO command, only need to support the role key for this stage.
+We'll add support for the other keys in later stages.
+The # Replication heading in the response is optional, you can ignore it.
+The response to INFO needs to be encoded as a Bulk string.
+An example valid response would be $11\r\nrole:master\r\n (the string role:master encoded as a Bulk string)